Skip to content

 Beginning in 1939, the authorities arrested Sibilla several times.
 Although the exact charges are not known, most likely the arrests were for her “licentious lifestyle” – a term used by the Nazis mainly against women whose life and sexual behavior did not comply with their standards of decency.

 In August 1940, Sibilla left her parents’ home to meet a young soldier she knew.
 Her mother reported her missing to the police.
 Sibilla’s love affair with the soldier failed, but she didn’t want to return home.
 She stole some money and clothing in order to survive.
-The police caught her, sent her to prison and subsequently to a reformatory.
+The police caught and imprisoned her.
+She was subsequently sent to a reformatory.
 After two years, the authorities released her.
 Sibilla then found a job as a seamstress.
 However, she frequently left her workplace during work hours to meet with friends.

-During the last month of the war, the SS brought ten thousands of inmates from other camps to Bergen Belsen.
-The camp became completely overcrowded, and starvation and epidemic diseases killed thousands of prisoners.
+During the last month of the war, the SS brought tens of thousands of imprisoned individuals from other camps to Bergen Belsen.
+The camp became completely overcrowded, and starvation and epidemic diseases killed thousands.
 In March 1945 alone, 18,000 people died in the camp.

 When the war ended, Sibilla’s parents didn’t know where she was and filed a missing person’s application with the International Tracing Service of the United Nations.
 In 1948, Gertrud reported the death of her friend to the authorities.
 It was only then that her parents found out that their daughter died in Bergen Belsen.